TheLastGimbus/the.lastgimbus.com/content/blog/crafting-battery-powered-thingy-with-attiny85.md

 With both `A` and `B` you should be satisfied - but `A` *may* leave you with unanswered questions, because I'll be talking mainly about my specific use-case (described below).

+"Option-A-choosers" should also know that this isn't a typical "scroll down to copy-paste the answer".
+You should probably read the whole thing :wink:

 ## What I'll be crafting
 Main idea is - a pretty, flashy heart that's ment as a gift :)